 - 1 apple Fuji and Honey Crisp are both good choices

 - 1 tablespoon honey

 - 2 teaspoons crumbled blue cheese

-- Roll the pastry sheet out to an 11’’ X 11” square, on a lightly floured surface.
+- Prep the pastry dough.
+Roll the pastry sheet out to an 11’’ X 11” square, on a lightly floured surface.
 Refrigerate for 30 minutes.

-- Slice off the ends of the squash, and stand the squash up on its largest end.
-Hold the squash firmly, and slice in half, lengthwise.
-Using a spoon, ideally with a slightly pointed end, scrape out the seeds and pulp.
-If you want to save the seeds for roasting, place the pulp and seeds in a bowl of water.
+- Prep the delicata squash.
+Slice off the ends of the squash, and stand it upright.
+Hold the squash firmly with one hand, and slice the squash in half, lengthwise, using a sharp chef's knife.
+Scrape out the seeds and pulp with a spoon.
+Tip: If you want to save the seeds for roasting, place the pulp and seeds in a bowl of water.
 Separate the seeds by gently massaging them out of the pulp.
-Discard the pulp.
+Discard the pulp and water.

-- Preheat the oven to 400˚F and line a baking sheet with parchment paper.
+- Preheat.
+Preheat the oven to 400˚F and line a baking sheet with parchment paper.

-- Remove the pastry from the refrigerator and place on the prepared baking sheet.
-Lightly spread the jam over the surface of the puff pastry, leaving a 1" border all around the edges.
-Arrange the squash and apple slices over the jam, and add the caramelized onion.
+- Layer the filling.
+Remove the pastry dough from the refrigerator and place on the prepared baking sheet.
+Lightly spread the jam over the surface of the puff pastry, leaving at least a 1-inch border all around the edges.
+Arrange the squash and apple slices over the jam, and add the caramelized onion on top.

-- Bake for 30 minutes, or until the squash is tender, and the pasty bottom firms up.
+- Bake.
+Bake for 30 minutes, or until the squash is tender, and the pasty bottom firms up.
 At sea level, this may only take 25 minutes.
-Remove the tart from the oven, drizzle with half of the honey, and add the blue cheese crumbles and rosemary.
-Bake an additional 5 minutes to melt the cheese.
-Drizzle with the remaining honey before serving.
+Remove the tart from the oven and add the blue cheese crumbles and rosemary.
+Bake an additional 2 - 3 minutes to melt the cheese.
+Drizzle with honey before serving.